pingel-org/axle/axle-docs/src/main/mdoc/Foundation.md

     * A few words in README for each section
     * Expand acronyms and include wikipedia links in "Future Work" sections
     * Make dependencies clear in each section
-    * Some links should point to anchored position in target
-      * Gallery to ChaosTheory.md (logistic map and mandelbrot)
-      * Visualization.md's reference to Introduction's Gallery
-      * Appendix Road Map links to Foundation Future Work
   * Landing Page
     * More teasers (including a warning about rate of change)
   * Introduction